Arizona vs. Michigan State: Odds, spread, over/under - November 23

 Arizona vs. Michigan State Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup listed at several sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup posted on individual sportsbooks.

 |Favorite